-4 % declining balance basis
+Buildings 4 % declining balance basis

-8 % declining balance basis
+Parking lot 8 % declining balance basis

-20 % declining balance basis
+Office furniture and equipment 20 % declining balance basis

-5 years straight line
+Computer hardware 5 years straight line

-2 years straight line
+Computer software 2 years straight line

 (e) FUTURE INCOME TAXES

 The company accounts for income taxes using the liability method.
 Under this method, current income taxes are recognized for the estimated income taxes payable for the current year.
 Future income tax assets and liabilities are recognized for temporary differences between the tax and accounting bases of assets and liabilities as well as for the benefit of losses available, if any, to be carried forward to future years for tax purposes that are likely to be realized.